damonitor/damo/README.md

 Follow below instructions and commands to monitor and visualize the access pattern of your workload.

-    $ # ensure DAMON is enabled on your kernel
     $ # install damo using packaging systems listed above,
     $ # or cloning the source repo and updating $PATH.
     $ sudo damo start $(pidof <your workload>)